HTAM-sleepy-slippers/HTAM--SLEEPY-SLIPPERS/README.md

 ![种出来的图片](images/8.jpg)

 ### Optimize and iterate
 We use existing technology to create a custom foot model using plaster.
-Then, seeds are sown on the surface of the foot model, allowing them to germinate and form interconnected mycelium.
-Simultaneously, we can use fermented black bean mycelium for shaping.
+Then, seeds are sown on the surface of the foot model, allowing seeds to make tosprout on the surface of thefoot model to form an interconnected surface.
+Simultaneously, tempeh fungus mycelium can alsobe used for shaping..
 Once the mycelium has fully grown, a pair of custom-made slippers that fit the shape of the foot can be produced.

 ![习沙威大作](images/11.png)